& Construction

 03:40

-If the dimension text is too small, we can adjust the scale
+If the dimension text is too small, we can adjust the scale, then use the labeling feature to specify any parameter labels,

 03:54

-necessary dimensions to adequately define the part are specified.
+Continue this process and enter all the necessary dimensions to adequately define the parts are specified.

 We can then use the extrusion tool to trace the actual geometry of the new part.